mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Now the quantized state in the packet exactly matches the authority state, and the extrapolation is as close as possible.

-# Quantization Side-Effects
+# Quantum Side-Effects

 Quantizing the state like this has side-effects.

-The first is that PhysX doesn't like it very much when you set the position, rotation and lin/ang velocity on each rigid body at the start of each frame it very much (it takes a large amount of CPU).
-Perhaps PhysX could work to improve this, as it's a necessary part of sending physics state over the network.
+The first is that PhysX doesn't like it very much when you set the position, rotation and lin/ang velocity on each rigid body at the start of each frame (it takes a large amount of CPU).
+Perhaps PhysX could work to improve this, as it's a necessary part of networking physics statefully.

 The second is that it adds some error to the simulation which PhysX tries very hard to correct for, throwing objects out of penetration with great force: